dochy-ksti/dochy/readme.md

 ### Contribution

-I'm Japanese and I desperately need proofreading of my English writing for this project.
+I'm Japanese and I desperately need proofreading of my English writing for this project, and any other contribution is welcome.